 TOP FIVE TIPS ON HOW TO CREATE PERSONAL ART

-If I were to set apart a few guidelines on how ti make art that is more personal and closer to your vision, I would advice the following that help me find myself in the images i create.
+If I were to set apart a few guidelines on how ti make art that is more personal and closer to your vision, I would advise the following that helps me find myself in the images I create.

 1. Allow yourself to manifest through your work in the most honest way, if you want to really create a personal style and not need to depend on searching for inspiration around you

-2. Create a story line for your image that is inspired from your own life – a story that moves you and could move the viewer through the image you create.
+2. Create a storyline for your image that is inspired by your own life – a story that moves you and could move the viewer through the image you create.

 3. Look around you but try to interpret what you see through your personal self and choose from what you see only what resonates with you.